-Article 2.5.
-Classification of Goods and Transposition of Schedules
+ARTICLE 2.5: Classification of Goods and Transposition of Schedules

-- 1. The classification of goods in trade between the Parties shall be that set out in the respective tariff nomenclature of each Party in conformity with the Harmonized System ("HS") and its legal notes and amendments. - 2.
+- The classification of goods in trade between the Parties shall be that set out in the respective tariff nomenclature of each Party in conformity with the Harmonized System ("HS") and its legal notes and amendments. - 2.
 Each Party shall ensure that the transposition of its Schedule of Tariff Commitments does not afford less favourable treatment to an originating good of the other Party.
-If the process of transposition results in a disagreement on the applicable tariff, then this matter shall be referred to the Joint Committee. - 3.
-A Party may introduce new tariff splits, provided that the preferential conditions applied in the new tariff splits are not less preferential than those applied originally.
+If the process of transposition results in a disagreement on the applicable tariff, then this matter shall be referred to the Joint Committee. - A Party may introduce new tariff splits, provided that the preferential conditions applied in the new tariff splits are not less preferential than those applied originally.

-Article 2.6.
-Import and Export Restrictions
+ARTICLE 2.6: Import and Export Restrictions

-Except as otbeiwise provided in this Agreement, neither Party may adopt or maintain any prohibition or restriction on the importation of any good of the other Party or on the exportation or sale for export of any good destined for the territory of the other Party, except in accordance with Article XI of GATT 1994 and its interpretative notes, and to this end Article XI of GATT 1994 and its interpretative notes are incorporated into and made part of this Agreement, mutatis mutandis.
+Except as otherwise provided in this Agreement, neither Party may adopt or maintain any prohibition or restriction on the importation of any good of the other Party or on the exportation or sale for export of any good destined for the territory of the other Party, except in accordance with Article XI of GATT 1994 and its interpretative notes, and to this end Article XI of GATT 1994 and its interpretative notes are incorporated into and made part of this Agreement, mutatis mutandis.

-Article 2.7.
-Export Duties
+ARTICLE 2.7: Export Duties

-- 1. The Parties may regulate export duties on goods originating from their territories. - 2.
-Any export duties imposed on, or in connection with, the exportation of goods, applied pursuant to this Article shall be applied to goods exported to all destinations on a non-discriminatory basis. - 3.
-A Party that introduces export duties on, or in connection with, the exportation of goods in accordance with paragraph 2, shall notify the Joint Committee within 90 days of the introduction of said export duties.
+- The Parties may regulate export duties on goods originating from their territories. - Any export duties imposed on, or in connection with, the exportation of goods, applied pursuant to this Article shall be applied to goods exported to all destinations on a non-discriminatory basis. - A Party that introduces export duties on, or in connection with, the exportation of goods in accordance with paragraph 2, shall notify the Joint Committee within 90 days of the introduction of said export duties.

-Article 2.8.
-Import Licensing
+ARTICLE 2.8: Import Licensing

-- 1. Neither Party may adopt or maintain a measure that is inconsistent with the Import Licensing Agreement (1), which is hereby incorporated into and made part of this Agreement, mutatis mutandis. - (1) For the purposes of paragraph 1 and for greater certainty, in determining whether a measure is inconsistent with the Import Licensing

-2. Before applying any new or modified import licensing procedure, a Party shall publish it in such a manner as to enable Governments and traders to become acquainted with it, including through publication on an official Government internet site.
+- Neither Party may adopt or maintain a measure that is inconsistent with the Import Licensing Agreement1, which is hereby incorporated into and made part of this Agreement, mutatis mutandis. - 2.
+Before applying any new or modified import licensing procedure, a Party shall publish it in such a manner as to enable Governments and traders to become acquainted with it, including through publication on an official Government internet site.
 Upon request of the other Party, the Party shall exchange information concerning its implementation in a reasonable period.